gregbuchholz/threads/src/c_example/readme.txt

 node --experimental-wasm-threads --experimental-wasm-bulk-memory a.out.js

-You can also compile with gcc:
+You can also compile with gcc to confirm a working native program:

 gcc example.c -lpthread